goluckyryan/FSUDAQ/README.md

 - (line 8) elog user password

 If no programSettings.txt is found.
 The program can still search for all digitizers that connected using optical cable.

 Missing the raw data path will disable save data run, but still can start the ACQ.
 Missing InfluxDB (elog) variables will disable influxDB (elog).

+## Keyboard control

+- F4 open any drop-down list
+- tab for next element
+- crtl+tab for previous element
+- space for "press a button"
+- alt + tab for switching different windows
+- up/down arrow for increase/decrease number (<span style="color:blue">Blue Tex</span> = value not set, <span style="color:red">Red Tex</span> = value cannot set)

+## Data folder

+User must setup the data path for data take.
+Without the data path, user still can run the DAQ.
+Inside the data path, when a run is started there are

+- RunTimestamp.dat  <- this store the timestamps and comments for all runs
+- RunTimestamp.csv  <- csv format for the RunTimestamp.dat, easy for inport to excel
+- lastRun.sh <- some data for bash script
+- *.fsu <- all data file
+- *.bin <- setting file

 # ToDo